“We’re not in Kansas anymore, Toto.”

 What works, works well, continues to work, and then, in the case of design, helps improve outcomes and experiences.
 And you can thank the Jobsian vision for that.

-As businesses, we rely on these trends to communicate with the end-user, and this, in turn, creates a new expectation.
+As businesses, we rely on these trends to communicate with the end-user, and this, in turn, creates new expectations.

 Google’s Material is a great example of the need to meet users’ or customers’ expectations first before we can go beyond them.